staudt/funquakedm/README.md

 funquakedm
 ==========

-A fun deathmatch mod for the classic Quake that requires no client-side modifications, only the server needs to load it.
+A fun deathmatch mod for the classic Quake that requires no client-side modifications.
 It includes several changes to the game logic using *only the default game resources*.

 It is still in beta, so expect a few bugs.